 Home ownership presents an idyllic dream.
 And your idea of home ownership may change over time, influenced by factors like life stage, family composition and position on the property ladder.
 But truly, doesn’t everyone at some point have a dreamy snapshot in their mind’s eye of owning a detached home with a two car garage?

-Detached homes are in huge demand by potential homeowners and are in increasingly short supply in the city of Toronto.
-As such, prices for this housing type contine to climb rapidly and competition is fierce among buyers to secure one of these coveted properties.
-Even more so when it is in a AAA location..
+Detached homes are in huge demand by potential homeowners.
 But does this property type hold the same allure for property investors?
 And, to take it one step further, does a detached property give you a better return when its value is predicated on the income stream?
-If you're all about generating rental income, what does your “dream” investment property look like?
+If you’re all about generating rental income, what does your “dream” investment property look like?
+Is it also detached?

 Supply Against Demand: The Engine of Value

 When it comes to the property investment, the model for determining value rests not only on whether it’s detached or not, but on a number of different variables that effect both cost and outcome.
 In fact, it’s a rather complex process that isn’t as simple as being able to ballpark an income stream based on purchase price point either.
 There are many variables, including size, location and the condition of the property plus other intangibles including number of units, space plan, and how long any existing tenants you assume have been living in the property (whose rents are protected by rent controls) that can determine investment success.